Hoshiar Singh (Brigadier)

-Brigadier Hoshiar Singh OBE, Croix de Guerre, IOM, VSM was the commander of the Indian 62 Brigade stationed at Sela Pass.
-Brigadier Singh was killed in action, along with a few Indian troops during the 1962 Sino-Indian War.
-Brigadier Hoshiar Singh was commended for his bravery in the war.
+Brigadier Hoshiar Singh Rathi (1916-1962) OBE, Croix de Guerre,IOM, VSM, from Sankhol village near Bahadurgarh in Jhajjar district of Haryana, was the commander of the 62nd Indian Infantry Brigade stationed at Sela Pass.
+Brigadier Singh was killed in action, along with a few Indian troops during the 1962 Sino-Indian War and commended for his bravery.

+Brigadier Hoshiar Singh Rathi (1916-1962) is not to be confused with the Colonel Hoshiar Singh Dahiya (1937-1998) of The Grenadiers of Indian Army, from Sisana village of Sonipat district of Haryana, who received the Param Vir Chakra (PVC) for displaying "most conspicuous gallantry" in the Battle of Basantar during the 1971 Indo-Pakistani war and he died of natural causes on 6 December 1998.

 Early life and career

-He was born in a Jat family in Village Sankhol, Bahadurgarh, Haryana.
+Brigadier Hoshiar Singh Rathi was born in a Hindu Jat family in Sankhol village on western outskirts of Bahadurgarh city of Jhajjar district in Haryana.
 The Bahadurgarh City Park metro station has been renamed in his honour to Brigadier Hoshiyar Singh metro station, as announced by Haryana Chief Minister Manohar Lal Khattar, in Sept 2018.
 He was promoted colonel on 5 July 1962.

 Details of the battle

 During the Sino-Indian War in 1962, Hoshiar Singh was in charge of the defence of Sela Pass of this region with a brigade of Indian Army consisting of soldiers from battalions of various regiments, including 1 SIKH, 2 Sikh LI, 4 Sikh LI and also soldiers from Garhwal Rifles.